game-explorer-2020/game-explorer-api/README.md

       "genres": ["Fighting", "Adventure"],
       "platforms": ["PC (Microsoft Windows)", "Xbox Live Arcade", "PlayStation Network", "PlayStation 4"], "releaseDate": "2013-12-17T00:00:00.000Z",
-      "storyline": "Born a slave, Adéwalé found freedom as a pirate aboard the Jackdaw as Captain Edward Kenway's Quartermaster.
+      "summary": "Born a slave, Adéwalé found freedom as a pirate aboard the Jackdaw as Captain Edward Kenway's Quartermaster.
 Fifteen years later, Adéwalé has become a trained assassin and finds himself shipwrecked in Saint-Domingue with no weapon and no crew helping him out.
 So unfolds a new adventure,", "involvedCompanies": ["Ubisoft Entertainment", "Ubisoft Montreal", "Ubisoft Québec"], "aggregatedRating": 75,
       "aggregatedRatingCount": 3,